edvordo/TabsOfAvabur/README.md

   - Or you can delete it, at which point all messages sorted under it will go into their respective channel tabs
    - ***Note***: *This being the newest feature, be advised that it can have some bugs or unexpected behavior*
  - **Three profile tooltip actions**
-  - Profile tooltips across the game will have 3 new actions
+  - Profile tooltips across the game will have 3 new actions<br>
  ![](http://i.imgur.com/0wKXgdC.png)
   - The letter in sqare brackets `[]` is, as per usual, the triggering key for given action
    - **Nickname** [*lets you un/nickname the user*]